#408: Hatch: A Modern Python Workflow Transcript

 11:52 What are your thoughts on Docker as part of this?

-11:57 Like I guess in lieu of the black file, you can kind of use Docker as a reproducible environment.
+11:57 Like, I guess in lieu of the block file, you could kind of use Docker as a reproducible,

-12:19 So Docker really, it addresses some of the types of packaging that we discussed really, really well.
+12:18 And so Docker really, it addresses some of the types of packaging that we discussed really,

 12:26 For example, I need to get my running code onto a server, but Docker is less good.